rhempel/growrepo/README.md

 can delete the `crops` folder any time you like, the `grow_crop` script will regenerate the `crops` file structure as needed.

+I've provided an assorment of individual scripts that are used to build the package lists and populate the partial repositories - but when you have a lot of farms to manage, that gets tiresome.
+There is also a script that can be run to update ALL of the repositories, it takes a while bt you don't really need to run it that often.

+### Generating the seeds for ev3dev

 The easiest way to get the folders all set up for `ev3dev` is to grab the latest release from the [`growrepo`][growrepo] repository on GitHub - it contains some of the `seeds` and `farms` that I created.
 You can use them